 The Olympus PEN-F is a stylish, retro-looking digital camera bearing the same name as the 1963.
 Olympus PEN F film camera.
 The original PEN F was a very popular camera back in the day, used primarily by professionals such as photo journalists.
-With the new PEN-F, Olympus is looking to provide a high quality modern camera for enthusiasts and professionals who would also like to have a pinch of old-school style to their main shooter.
+With the new PEN-F, Olympus is looking to provide a high quality modern mirrorless camera like X T3 for enthusiasts and professionals who would also like to have a pinch of old-school style to their main shooter.
 It works best for street photography, be it landscape or portrait, but it should also do a good job as an all-around camera.

 The new 3-inch LCD touchscreen is a fully-articulating vari-angle screen, meaning you can rotate it however you want (up to 270°).
 The LCD screen has resolution of 1.037 million dots, works in 4:3 aspect ratio and shows your photos with high contrast and vividness.
 The touchscreen sensitivity is well balanced and in combination with a responsive interface provides for a fluid experiences when digging through the menus.
 Other than navigating through the menus, you can use the touchscreen for setting Autofocus on a desired subject.
 Dragging your finger across the screen moves at focus point accordingly, allowing you to track your moving subjects manually and in real time.

 On the top left of the rear view, you find an Electronic Viewfinder (EVF), which is a first ever on a PEN camera.
 You will be happy to hear it too offers impressive specifications.
 It is very sharp at 2.36 million dots and offers a 100% field of view with 1.23x magnification.
 The EVF is also useful in a way that shows all shooting adjustments in real time, be it from manual exposure compensation or from using one of the creative filters.
 It will also show the most important information, such as ISO, shutter speed, and aperture.